AlephAlpha/rlifesrc/tui/README_en.md

             Prints all possible results instead of only the first one Only useful when --no-tui is set.

+        --backjump
+            (Experimental) Enable backjumping
+            The current implementation of backjumping is very slow, only useful for large (e.g., 64x64) still lifes.

     -n, --no-tui
             Starts searching immediately, without entering the TUI